 Kaya Mawa is the perfect wedding destination with various locations for the ceremony and reception.
 The experienced and friendly staff can arrange and host unique weddings on the Island.

-Kaya Mawa is ideal for honeymooners with a selection of accommodation offering privacy, views, and beach access.
+Kaya Mawa is ideal for honeymooners with a selection of accommodation options offering privacy, views, and beach access.

 Likoma Island Malawi